The Town Building Inspector is:

 Note: Other inspections as may be required by the size or complexity of the project.

-any required inspection.
+advance of any required inspection.
 Please call the Town Offices (742-5131) to notify.
-The Building Inspector then has three (3)
+The Building Inspector then

-working days to make the required inspection.
-If any work is covered (ie: soil, insulation, etc.) such covering will be
+has three (3) working days to make the required inspection.
+If any work is covered (ie: soil, insulation, etc.) such

 The building may be occupied only after a Certificate of Occupancy has been issued by the Building Inspector.